-Date: Tuesday, 14 March 2023; 26th Anniversary.
+Date: Thursday, 14 March 2024; 27th Anniversary.

 Coordinator: International Rivers Organization

-The International Day of Action for Rivers is annually observed on March 14 for the following purposes:
+International Day of Action for Rivers is annually observed on March 14 for the following purposes:

-- to highlight the importance of rivers in our lives.
+- To highlight the importance of rivers in our lives.

-- to raise awareness about how freshwater ecosystems like rivers are increasingly being polluted due to human activities.
+- To raise awareness about how freshwater ecosystems like rivers are increasingly being polluted due to human activities.

-- to promote and safeguard equitable access to clean and flowing water.
+- To promote and safeguard equitable access to clean and flowing water.

 Inception: